TheTrueSCP/CharacterAIVoice/README.md

 How to get CharacterAI Character Id: Open the Ai-chat, open the URL and copy everything from the "char=" to the "&"
 Example: https://plus.character.ai/chat?char=uoXbcxeSOqavDBZdD_yYaz6x4tOqCeAqikvTLfvVCg8&source=recent-chats -> uoXbcxeSOqavDBZdD_yYaz6x4tOqCeAqikvTLfvVCg8

-Elevenlab:just click the ID button when you have found or created your voice
+How to get Elevenlab ID:just click the ID button when you have found or created your voice

 So, you see, its FUCKING Complicated to make this running, and of course you will run into a few issues, so